EXCLUSIVE - In diplomatic shift, Europe seeks improved ties with Cuba

 Cuba has opened a Chinese-style special economic zone and is preparing a new foreign investment law.
 It is seeking foreign investment at its port facilities in Mariel Bay to take advantage of the expansion of the Panama Canal.

-(Additional reporting by Adrian Croft, Daniel Trotta and Matt Spetalnick; Editing by Mark Heinrich and Mohammad Zargham)
+(Additional reporting by Adrian Croft, Daniel Trotta, Matt Spetalnick and David Adams; Editing by Mark Heinrich, Mohammad Zargham and Ken Wills)